Usage¶

 - Sign in to the Django Admin site (e.g., http://localhost:8000/admin/) and locate the

-- Run based on cron schedule). - Enter a unique name for the job in the Name field.
+Tasks - Enter a unique name for the task in the Name field.

 - In the Callable field, enter a Python dot notation path to the method that defines the job.
 For the example